SallyPoon/autonomousvehicles.github.io/index.md

 ---
 layout: default
-title: Welcome our captsone project! \n (Odometry and IMU Team)
+title: Welcome our captsone project!\(Odometry and IMU Team)
 ---

 # Welcome to Autonomous Vehicles!